eliot-geek/Profession-CSharp-Developer/8. Collections, JSON, XML/8. Projects/CheckDuplicates/README.md

-# Task 3: Checking for Duplicates
+# Task: Checking for Duplicates

 ## What to Do
 The user enters a number.
 The number is stored in a HashSet collection.
 If such a number already exists in the collection, the user is informed that the number was entered previously.
 If the number is not in the collection, a message appears indicating that the number has been successfully saved.